When we look down the memory lane with technological viewpoints, things have evolved significantly.

 2. Prediction of demand

 Businesses need to predict the demand for their services for offering a truly personalized experience to the customers.

-Machine Learning can predict and help businesses keep track of their inventory for maintaining the stock.
+Machine Learning in retail can predict and help businesses keep track of their inventory for maintaining the stock.
 In addition to that, they can also find out the demand fluctuations and decide their pricing accordingly.

 3. Automation of documentation

 Machine learning can be used for analyzing internal data.
 For instance, managing the information on how businesses are organizing their human resources data.

 Using this data, a retailer gets the opportunity of —

 - making their employees more flexible